iamrudi/AgentDash/replit.md

 # Agency Client Portal

 ## Overview
 This project is a multi-tenant agency management platform designed to streamline client relationships, project management, and task automation.
-It provides distinct, secure, role-based portals for clients, staff, and administrators.
+It provides secure, role-based portals for clients, staff, and administrators.
 The platform aims to enhance agency efficiency, improve client communication, and leverage AI for insightful recommendations, ultimately fostering better client relationships and operational effectiveness.

 ## User Preferences
 I prefer concise and direct communication.
 When making changes, prioritize iterative development and provide clear explanations of the modifications.
 Before implementing any major architectural changes or introducing new external dependencies, please ask for approval.
 Ensure that all code adheres to modern JavaScript/TypeScript best practices.

 ## System Architecture
 The platform is a full-stack JavaScript application using React for the frontend, Express.js for the backend, and PostgreSQL (managed via Supabase) as the database, with Drizzle ORM for interactions.
 Authentication uses JWT and bcrypt, implementing a robust Role-Based Access Control (RBAC) system for Client, Staff, and Admin roles, ensuring tenant isolation.

 ### UI/UX Decisions